 Nicole has led many campaigns and events that have inspired, touched and educated Australians, including Light It Up Blue for World Autism Awareness Day, production of a short film ‘What are you doing?’ for school children, and three television community service announcements.

-Aside from Autism Awareness Australia, Nicole is the Director of Digital and Communities for the Nextt Group, a leading provider of private disability and aged care.
-Prior to her role at Nextt she was Director of the Lizard Centre, Australia’s leading early intervention centre for children with autism and developmental delays.
+Nicole was the former founder and Director of the Lizard Centre, Australia’s leading early intervention centre for children with autism and developmental delays.

 Stephanie Smith - Director